-Frognal Association, the umbrella group for street representatives and tenants' associations in the Redington Frognal Conservation Area, began to consider developing a neighbourhood plan in 2014.
-The Neighbourhood Area and the Redington Frognal Neighbourhood Forum were formally designated by Camden on 5 September 2014 under the 2011 Localism Act.
+Redington Frognal Association, the umbrella group for street representatives and tenants' associations in the Redington Frognal Conservation Area, began to consider developing a neighbourhood plan in 2014.
+The Neighbourhood Area and the Redington Frognal Neighbourhood Forum were formally designated by Camden on 5 September 2014.